nulliel999/KalaMove/README.md

 #KMF VERSION 1.0

 //
-// This example .kmf file copies the KalaWindow readme file and the
+// This example .kmf file shows how to use the three different actions
-// glm folder within its _external_shared folder to the target
-// Elypso engine _external_shared folders
+// and how to handle relative, absolute, parent and current directory.
 //

 //file example